szczyglis-dev/py-gpt/docs/source/plugins.rst

 Files I/O
 ------------------

 The plugin allows for file management within the local filesystem.
-It enables the model to create, read, write and query files located in the ``data`` directory, which can be found in the user's work directory.
+It enables the model to create, read, write and query files located in the active ``data`` workdir.
+Normally this is ``<profile workdir>/data``.
+If the current conversation belongs to a project with ``Use shared workdir`` disabled, the project's configured directory is used instead.
 With this plugin, the AI can also generate Python code files and thereafter execute that code within the user's system.
+The ``cwd`` tool reports the same runtime-resolved data workdir.

 Plugin capabilities include: